We have powers under the Civil Aviation Act 2012 to license airport operators that pass a market power test.

 This test consists of three parts:

 - A – that the airport operator has, or is likely to acquire, substantial market power in a market, either alone or taken with other such persons as the CAA considers appropriate;

 - B – that competition law does not provide sufficient protection against the risk that the airport operator may engage in conduct that results in an abuse of the substantial market power; and

 - C – that, for users of air transport services, the benefits of regulating the airport operator by means of a licence are likely to outweigh the adverse effects.

-Below are documents relating to the CAA’s review of whether Gatwick Airport meets the market power test and, if so, the appropriate form of regulation and licence.
+Below are documents relating to the CAA’s review of the appropriate form of regulation and licence for Gatwick.

 Notice granting the licence

 Notice of proposed licence

 - CAA's top down benchmarking data for final proposals (October 2013)